bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/Plugins.rst

 After enabling CBT, Backup Jobs can be run or scheduled as usual, for example in :command:`bconsole`:

-:strong:`run job=vm-websrv1 level=Full`
+:bcommand:`run job=vm-websrv1 level=Full`

 Restore
 ^^^^^^^

 For restore, the VM must be powered off and no snapshot must exist.
-In :command:`bconsole` use the restore menu 5, select the correct FileSet and enter :strong:`mark *`, then :strong:`done`.
+In :command:`bconsole` use the restore menu 5, select the correct FileSet and enter :bcommand:`mark *`, then :bcommand:`done`.
 After restore has finished, the VM can be powered on.

 Restore to local VMDK File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 :index:`[TAG=VMware Plugin->VMDK files] <pair: VMware Plugin; VMDK files>`

-Since :index:`Version >= 15.2.3 <pair: bareos-15.2.3; VMware Plugin: restore to VMDK files>` it is possible to restore to local VMDK files.
+Since :sinceVersion:`15.2.3: VMware Plugin: restore to VMDK files` it is possible to restore to local VMDK files.
 That means, instead of directly restoring a disk that belongs to the VM, the restore creates VMDK disk image files on the filesystem of the system that runs the |bareosFd|.
 As the VM that the backup was taken from is not affected by this, it can remain switched on while restoring to local VMDK.
 Such a restored VMDK file can then be uploaded to a
 |vsphere| datastore or accessed by tools like `guestfish <http://libguestfs.org/guestfish.1.html>`_ to extract single files.

 For restoring to local VMDK, the plugin option :strong:`localvmdk=yes` must be passed.
 The following example shows how to perform such a restore using :command:`bconsole`: